ericincloud/Autoscaling-EC2/README.md

 ![IMAGE]()

 ## Step 3: Setup ALB
 #### Create target group containing the NGINX EC2 instance.
 Then setup an Application Load Balancer in public subnet and connect it to the NGINX web server EC2 instance.
+Edit the ALB security group to allow `HTTP` traffic on `Port 80` from `0.0.0.0/0` anywhere.
+Verify functionality by accessing the ALB DNS name.
+A default NGINX webpage should show up.

 ![IMAGE]()